 A basic tenet of Scientific Management is the method of scientific or logical and rational selection, assignment and education of the industrial employees.

-Thereby the appropriate candidates are selected for the work most suited for them.
+Thereby the appropriate candidates selected for the work most suited for them.

 12. Improved work environment:

-Suitable and apt working setting has the provision of taking rest, enough lightning, proper airing, and safety measures followed rigorously and all other necessities which definitely guarantee the safety and welfare of the workers.
+The suitable and apt working setting has the provision of taking rest, enough lightning, proper airing, and safety measures followed rigorously and all other necessities which guarantee the safety and welfare of the workers.

-13. Efficient resource utilisation and the customer gains are high:
+13. Efficient resource utilization and customer gains are high:

-Scientific and advanced technological measures are followed rigorously for efficient resource allocation and utilisation.
+Scientific and advanced technological measures followed rigorously for efficient resource allocation and utilization.

-The industries certify optimum use of all the resources like raw materials, machineries and devices, funds and workforce.
-The wastage of resources is always scientifically removed from all spheres of industrial production.
+The industries certify the optimum use of all the resources like raw materials, machinery, and devices, funds, and the workforce.
+The wastage of resources always scientifically removed from all spheres of industrial production.

-Thus industrialization and Scientific Management leads to better economical and social living status.
+Thus industrialization and Scientific Management lead to better economic and social living status.

 14. Scientific Management is immensely useful to the Nation: